 Frequently Asked Questions

-Social manipulation is a type of bullying that typically is not picked up on by parents, teachers, or other adults.
-It is most common among pre-teen and teenage girls as a way to manipulate social groups to hurt the victim, or “turn everyone against” the victim.
+Social manipulation is a type of bullying that typically is not readily picked up on by parents, teachers, or other adults.
+It is most common among pre-teen and teenage girls as a way to manipulate social groups to hurt the victim, or turn others against the victim.

-The victim can be affected in many ways and may exhibit low self-esteem, loneliness, feeling rejected, depression, anxiety (especially in social situations), inadequacy, and difficulty with trusting others.
+The victim can be affected in many ways and may exhibit low self-esteem, loneliness, feelings of rejection, depression, anxiety (especially in social situations), inadequacy, and difficulty with trusting others.

 Knowing the signs of social manipulation and talking to your teen is the first step.
-It’s important to teach assertiveness, self-esteem and coping skills to your teen.
-However, if you think that it may not get better or you need help, treatment is easily available.
+It’s important to teach assertiveness, self-esteem, and coping skills to your teen.
+Step in when appropriate and consider therapy for your teen if it seems warranted.